salmasaidane/ikaros/README.md

 Finally, use the signals and stock objects to construct Portfolios yourself.
 Currently we have
 1. Pair Trading Portfolio for 2 Stocks and a Signal
-2. Singal Signal Portfolio for multiple Sotcks given a Signal
+2. Single Signal Portfolio for multiple Sotcks given a Signal
 3. A basic implementation of the Black Litterman Model

 For a **PairTradingPortfolio**, lets look at *GM* and *Ford* and compare the two based on the *Quick Ratio*